FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-25 11:08:41 refactor: Streamline form structure and improve UI guidance

+- Implemented consistent FSM status messages, enhancing clarity and reliability in application state communication.
+- Overhauled the form class hierarchy, including AbstractFormMixin, BaseForm, and their child classes TextForm and GenForm, for improved unification and complexity management across the UI components.
+- Introduced tooltips for form controls, significantly enhancing user interface guidance and providing better context and usability to end-users.

+These changes mark another step forward in our ongoing efforts to refine the application's architecture and user experience, with continued focus on integration and stability enhancements.

 ## 2024-03-22 11:38:24 enhance: Improve UI feedback and async stability, refine FSM event handling

 - Added debounce timer for text input form's textChanged signal to optimize user input handling.